YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/jmp/index.md

 lastmod: 2024-12-29
 tags: ["reallocation","heterogeneous agents","financial intermediary"]
 author: ["Yucheng Zhou (Job Market Paper)"]
-description: "This paper models the impact of financial intermediaries on the reallocation in the real economy."
+description: "This paper builds a macro-finance model that investigates the impact of financial frictions on capital reallocation."
 summary: "Building a DSGE model in continuous time featuring heterogeneous agents and multiple sectors, this paper demonstrates the real impact of financial frictions on the capital reallocation."
 # cover:
 #     image: "paper3.png"